-But then you have issues and the first of which is that whilst we get the typical suspect aspect as certain people may have reason to try and sabotage Sophie's fashion business it makes it too obvious who will be behind it all.
+But then you have issues and the first of which is that whilst we get the typical suspect aspect as certain people may have reason to try and sabotage Sophie's fashion business it makes it too obvious who is behind it all.
 In fact "Dead Lines" also makes the red herrings, such as the rival fashion designer who is opposed to Sophie's eco-conscious morals, too much of a red herring so you can discount them as soon as they make an over the top threat.
 As such you end up watching knowing deep down who is behind the death and what appears to be sabotage which leaves you waiting for an explanation and motive.

 The other issue is that "Dead Lines" is one wordy movie and for a made for TV thriller it is sparse on action with what action scenes there are being dealt with very quickly.
 It means you have to concentrate on every second of the movie in case you miss something important someone says and as there is quite a bit of general talk it makes it hard work.
 Basically it needed more and longer action, as well as less reliance on dialogue to establish certain things which are meant to have happened.